mpounsett/nagiosplugin/README.txt

 subdirectory.

-More documentation on using this package can be found in the `doc` directory.
+More documentation on using this package can be found in the `doc` directory of the source distribution.
 There is also an `online copy`_ of the docs available.

 .. _online copy: http://packages.python.org/nagiosplugin/